 I have yet to meet someone that didn’t love a plate of my Classic Chicken Parmesan, so I decided to do a fun spin on it with this tasty meatball recipe, chicken parm style.
 We’ve got all the usual irresistible Italian-inspired flavors combined with the affordability of tender ground chicken.
-This dish has everything going for it!

 What you’ll need

 - Ground chicken – it’s light, lean, and protein packed